VicidominiLab/Active_stabilization/README.md

     pip install -r requirements.txt

-Additionally, the software required the installation of third-party software - **Thorcam** and **piMikroMove** to control the Thorlabs cameras and PI piezo stage.
+Additionally, the software required the installation of third-party software - **Thorcam** [(Download Link)](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam) and **piMikroMove** to control the Thorlabs cameras and PI piezo stage.
 These software provide the necessary .dll files for Python to interface with the devices.

 ### Thorcam Installation
 During the installation of Thorcam software, the user will be asked to choose the driver required for the cameras (Image 1)